insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2022-02-18-components-of-processflow.md

 Details of the list of executable buttons are given below :

-* **Play button** : The play button will allow you to execute the saved version of the processflow.
+* **Play button** : The play button will allow you to execute the saved version of the processflow. **Execute with RunTime Filter** can be used to fetch and pull data from respective applications to and fro with specific scenerios.
 * **Tracker button** : You can view the execution status and messages related to execution process in the Tracker Window.
 The deployment and execution logs will be displayed in the tracker window.
 * **Delete button** : The delete button will allow to delete the selected Nodes and Links from the processflow.
 You'll get a confirmation pop-up for the delete operation of the processflow.
 * **Zoom in** : You can zoom in the processflows for better viewing purpose.